AlexCharlton/chicken-opengl-glew/README.md

 - `uint:` `uint32:` `unsigned-int:` `unsigned-int32:` `unsigned-integer:` `unsigned-integer32:`
 - `float:` `float32:`
 - `double:` `float64:`

+#### Vectors (srfi-4)
+gl-utils reexports a version of [srfi-4](http://api.call-cc.org/doc/srfi-4) that gives preference to vectors being created in non-garbage collected memory.
+This is useful for use with OpenGL, since it is often desirable to pass vectors to OpenGL that will remain in one place.
+All srfi-4 functions not mentioned below are reexported without changes.

+The `NNNvector` and `list->NNNvector` constructors have been modified so that they return vectors in non-garbage collected memory.

+The `make-NNNvector` constructors act as their srfi-4 counterparts, except they now return vectors in non-garbage collected memory by default.

 ## Example
 This example depends on the [glfw3](http://wiki.call-cc.org/eggref/4/glfw3) egg for window and context creation.